OwenDa/portfolio-1/README.md

 **Special Considerations:**
 1. The target audience is comprised of people who are not yet entirely familiar with whippets or with sighthouds generally.
 In order to have arrived at the website, the user must have some degree of curiousity on the subject, but it may also be their first introduction to the existence of this breed.
 Therefore, the project should not overwhelm the user with unecessary information but act as a bridge between the user's curiosity and contact with animal adoption services who can provide more specific information concerning individual dogs in their care.
 2. Equally, the project should ensure that its emphasis on whippets does not diminish the user's openness to other sighthound breeds.
 Rather, it should aim to promote adoption for all sighthounds while raising greater public awareness about the existence of whippets.
-3. Finally, despite the distressing circumstances which cause sighthounds to require rehoming in such great numbers, the project should create a largely positive emotional response within the user, emphasising an optimistic and constructive tone.
+3. Finally, while acknowledging the distressing circumstances which cause sighthounds to require rehoming in such great numbers ("call-to-action" prompts placed near this information may help to convey a sense of urgency), the project should create a largely positive emotional response within the user, emphasising an optimistic and constructive tone overall.

 ## Validation
-1. [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) reported the following:
+1. [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) reports the following:
     * Home Page (index.html)
-        - Warning: Section lacks heading (line 38: `<section id="hero-outer"`)
-            *Action:* This "Section" is primarily for style purposes and, as such, was changed to a div.
+        - No errors or warnings to show.
     * Adopt (adopt.html)
         - No errors or warnings to show.
     * Contact (contact.html)
         - No errors or warnings to show.

-2. [W3C](https://www.w3.org/)'s [CSS Validation Service](https://jigsaw.w3.org/css-validator/) reported the following:
+2. [W3C](https://www.w3.org/)'s [CSS Validation Service](https://jigsaw.w3.org/css-validator/) reports the following:

     * CSS (style.css)
         - No errors found (CSS level 3 + SVG).